Azure/ResourceModules/modules/authorization/policy-definitions/subscription/README.md

-# Policy Definitions on Subscription level `[Microsoft.Authorization/policyDefinitions/subscription]`
+# Policy Definitions (Subscription scope) `[Microsoft.Authorization/policyDefinitions/subscription]`

-With this module you can create policy definitions on a subscription level.
+This module deploys a Policy Definition at a Subscription scope.

 ## Navigation